dbcook/cave-servo/README.md

 * The electrical system design in the original Cave mount had 120VAC running all the way out to the Dec hand paddle, and was completely ungrounded.
 Given that telescope are frequently exposed to condensing humidity, the design is intrinsically hazardous.
 * The AC wires had deteriorated from age to the point where bits of insulation were starting to fall off of wires that were only a few mm away from making the entire mount hot with 120V.
 * The AC sync motors can be speed controlled to some extent by variable frequency drive, but they can't really speed up enough for effective slewing to give "go-to" operation.
 I have an old "drive corrector" frequency control unit but it's no longer functional.
-* The Cave worm gear sets themselves were of very small diameter and rather poor quality.
+* The original Cave worm gear sets were of very small diameter and rather poor quality.
+The dec drive has huge backlash and was always frustrating to operate.

 So, based on experience with doing a servo based CNC conversion of a bench mill, I set out to make a servo conversion of the Cave drives.
 This entails both creating a drive electronics package, and replacing the original cave worm and worm gear with the Byers drives.

-This new design adds a great many features to the telescope:
+### New Features vs Original Cave Mount and Drives

 * Computed polar alignment
 * Slewing at 5˚/sec or more and go-to operation